Kaleidophon/deep-significance/README.md

 To help mitigate this problem, this package supplies fully-tested reimplementations of useful functions for significance
 testing:
 * Non-parametic test such as Almost Stochastic Order (Dror et al., 2019), bootstrap and permutation-randomization.
-* P-value corrections methods such as Bonferroni and Fisher.
+* p-value corrections methods such as Bonferroni and Fisher.

 For examples about the usage, consult the documentation here (@TODO: Add link to docs) or the scenarios in the section [Examples](#examples).